snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_1-audiocodecssupported.md

 ## audio codecs supported

 This capability specifies the audio codecs supported by this device type.
-Its value is a comma delimited string. (e.g. “G711 ULAW, G711 ALAW”)
+Its value is a comma delimited string.
+For example: “G711 ULAW, G711 ALAW”

 ### Signature